Aanand452/Aanand452/README.md

 I'm currently working as an ML and AI engineer at Techforce Services

-I'm currently working on AI AND NLP AND ML AND MLOPS
+I'm currently working on AI AND ML AND MLOPS